( Disponible en anglais seulement )

 On March 23, Quebec passed an Order in Council suspending all visits to long-term care facilities and private residences for the elderly, as well as prohibiting non-supervised excursions by residents of such facilities, subject to certain exceptions.
 Deadlines under many provisions of the Code of Penal Procedure were also suspended.

 Pursuant to Premier Legault’s announcement of March 23, 2020, all non-essential businesses must be closed as of March 25 at 12:01 a.m.
-EST. The list of essential businesses continues to be updated and can be found here, along with a form allowing for the verification of the designation of a business as essential.
+EST. The list of essential businesses continues to be updated, along with a form allowing for the verification of the designation of a business as essential.

 In a press conference held on March 23, Premier Legault confirmed that the government would find ways to allow manufacturers to maintain minimal activity where such maintenance is mandatory in order to be able to recommence activity on April 14.

 Le gouvernement du Québec a annoncé les mesures suivantes:

 Le 23 mars dernier, le Québec a adopté un arrêté qui suspend toute visite dans les établissements de soins de longue durée et les résidences privées pour personnes âgées, et qui interdit les sorties non supervisées des résidents de ces établissements, sous réserve de certaines exceptions.
 Plusieurs délais sous le Code de procédure pénale ont également été suspendus.

 Conformément à l’annonce du Premier ministre Legault du 23 mars 2020, toutes les entreprises non essentielles doivent être fermées à partir de 00 :01 le 25 mars.
 La liste des entreprises essentielles continue d’être mise à jour et peut être consultée ici, ainsi qu’un formulaire permettant de vérifier la désignation d’une entreprise comme essentielle.